Sustainable Governance

 As the highest level of risk management, it aims to promote and implement risk management as a goal, in accordance with the overall operating strategy and environment, and in compliance with the law.
 It aims to clearly understand the risks Billion facing in operation, ensuring the effectiveness of risk management, and bear the ultimate responsibility.

-Responsible for planning and directing the execution of the board's risk management decisions, coordinating the risk of cross-department interaction and communication to reduce strategic risks.
+Responsible for planning and directing the execution of the Board’s risk management decisions, coordinating cross-departmental risk management interactions and communications to mitigate strategic risks.

 • Functional Units